tidalcycles/tidal-doc/docs/reference/sample_speed.md

 ---
-title: Samplers
+title: Sample speed
-id: samplers
+id: sample_speed
 ---

-This page presents many functions related to the use of samples inside TidalCycles.
+This page presents many functions that allow to change the speed at which samples play.

-For specific information about functions used to slice and loop samples see [Sampling](https://tidalcycles.org/docs/reference/sampling).

 Each function will be presented following the same model:
 * **Type signature**: how the function is declared on the **Haskell** side.
 * **Description**: verbal description of the function.
 * **Examples**: a small list of examples that you can copy/paste in your editor.

-## Speed-related effects
+## Playback-rate effects

 This section presents effects that change both the speed and the pitch of the samples.
+As frequencies are scaled at the same ratio of the speed, a 2x playback rate will correspond to half the duration and the pitch sounding an octave higher, and a 0.5x playback rate will correspond to double the duration and the pitch sounding an octave lower.

 ### accelerate